-- Competitive market costs include wholesale energy purchase costs and the costs of the retail sale of electricity.
-They currently make up around 24 per cent of the average market offer price. - Over the three years from 2012/13 to 2015/16, competitive market costs are expected to increase, on average, by 4 per cent a year. - The competitive market in NSW allows consumers to shop around for the best offer from retailers.
-Consumers may have saved around 9 per cent if they switched from a standing offer to a market offer in 2012/13. - Potential savings are based on each retailer's lowest generally available market offer as at February 2013 and vary according to electricity consumption, geographic location and individual circumstances.
+- The Victorian retail market demonstrates a substantial degree of product differentiation.
+Retailers are offering a wide range of tariff products, with marked differences in terms of the effect on the price consumers pay for electricity depending on their consumption level and profile.
+This allows consumers to choose a product that is most likely to suit their circumstances. - Consumers may have saved around 16 per cent if they switched from a standing offer to a market offer in 2012/13. - Potential savings are based on each retailer's lowest generally available market offer as at August 2012 and February 2013 and vary according to electricity consumption, geographic location and individual circumstances.